Technosoft2000/docker-calibre-web/README.md

 ### Details ###
 * `-p 8083` - http port for the web user interface
 * `-v /books` - local path which contains the Calibre books and the necessary `metadata.db`  which holds all collected meta-information of the books
+* `-v /calibre-web/app` - local path for Calibre Web application files; set this volume if you want to use Google Drive
+* `-v /calibre-web/kindlegen` - local path for Calibre Web kindlegen application
 * `-v /etc/localhost` - for timesync - __optional__
 * `-v /calibre-web/config` - local path for Calibre Web config files, like `app.db` and `gdrive.db`; **IMPORTANT**: the environment variable `USE_CONFIG_DIR` must be set to `true` - __optional__
 * `-e USE_CONFIG_DIR=true` - activate the usage of a dedicated configuration directory, otherwise the `books` directory will be used (default) - __optional__